GlancerZ/scMamba2/README.rst

-= SC-MAMBA2: Leveraging State-Space Models for Efficient Single-Cell Ultra-Long Transcriptome Modeling =
+**SC-MAMBA2: Leveraging State-Space Models for Efficient Single-Cell Ultra-Long Transcriptome Modeling**

 This repository contains the code for the `SC-MAMBA2` package for modeling single-cell transcriptome data.